 4. Lowers Blood Pressure

-Acetic acid in vinegar helps lower blood pressure, as well as the activity of a plasma enzyme called renin, which plays a major role in the body in regulation of blood pressure, thirst and urine output (7).
-It also helps lower elevated blood sugar levels, which is extremely beneficial to those suffering from type 2 diabetes.
+The acetic acid in apple cider vinegar helps lower blood pressure, as well as the activity of a plasma enzyme called renin, which plays a major role in the body in regulation of blood pressure, thirst and urine output (7).
+It also helps lower elevated blood sugar levels, which is extremely beneficial to those who have type 2 diabetes.

 5. Prevents Cancer

 Vinegar possesses strong anti-tumor properties.
 It can help repress the growth of human leukemia cells (8) and has also been shown to stop the growth of colon, lung, breast, bladder, and prostate cancer cells (9).
 Apple cider vinegar, specifically, however, is the best option when trying to fight cancer.
 It contains a variety of cancer-fighting polyphenols, which are potent antioxidants that cause apoptosis (cell death) in cancer cells.

 Seasonal allergies can be a pain, but ACV can help.
 It is an all-natural antihistamine that can help with symptoms like wheezing and hives.
 According to Melissa Gallagher, M.S., CWC, SNHP, apple cider vinegar is just as effective in treating allergic reactions as anti-histamine medications like Zyrtec.
 ACV can help prevent symptoms of allergies like nasal congestion, sneezing, itchy, red and swollen eyes, itchy sensations in the nose, ears, lips, mouth and/or throat, headache, nosebleed, cough, and asthma.
 I have personally used ACV to treat symptoms of a nut allergy I had this previous year in Costa Rica.

 7. Improves Lymphatic Function